-- Higher priority shall be given to names - A. in local usage, - B. with simple and convenient form to users, - C. officially approved and used, and - D. with symbolic and historical meanings. - Names which shall be avoided are those - A. in temporary use, - B. with hybrid form and unknown etymology, and - C. of living persons (The name of a historical person may be used some time after death). - Change of names shall be avoided in principle, unless specific reasons of change or abolition are found.
-When a change takes place, strict procedures shall be applied. - Change of contested names between regions or religious groups, and of names for boundary features shall be taken into careful consideration. - Changes shall be actively considered for names - A. given with unreasonable procedure in the past, - B. with derogatory or disgusting meaning, - C. of which its feature is changed in shape or substance, and - D. which are difficult to speak or write.
+- To be given higher priority shall be names - A. in local usage, - B. with simple and convenient form to users, - C. officially approved and used, and - D. with symbolic and historical meanings. - To be avoided shall be names - A. in temporary use, - B. with hybrid form and unknown etymology, and - C. of living persons (The name of a historical person may be used some time after death). - Change of names shall be avoided in principle, unless specific reasons of change or abolition are found.
+When changing, strict procedures shall be applied. - Change of contested names between regions or religious groups, and of names for boundary features shall be taken into careful consideration. - Changes shall be actively considered for names - A. given with unreasonable procedure in the past, - B. with derogatory or disgusting meaning, - C. the feature of which changed in its shape or substance, and - D. which are difficult to speak or write.

 Subsequent to these guidelines, NGII has prepared more detailed guidelines for managing names of individual types of geographical features.
-Already finished and in use are names of reservoirs, which have been brought to attention under several civil complaints.
+Already finished and in use are the ones for reservoir names, which were stressed under several civil complaints.
 Upcoming will be guidelines for mountain and river/stream names.
-Guidelines are under preparation for other types of geographical names, according to the prioritized list of geographical features.
+It is planned to prepare subsequently guidelines for other types, according to the prioritized list of geographical features.